nf-core/website/sites/docs/src/content/docs/guidelines/publication_credit.md

 If members of the nf-core community have provided significant input to the creation or maintenance of a pipeline, please consider adding them as coauthors on the pipeline publication or presentation.

-If your pipeline publication or presentation is an extension of a community pipeline, please consider adding the main developers as coauthors.
+If your pipeline publication or presentation is an extension of a community pipeline, please discuss authorship with the main developers.

 See [Publications](https://nf-co.re/publications) for more examples of nf-core and nf-core pipeline publications.